michaeltrefry/Yapplr/README.md

 - **Mentions**: @username mention system with clickable links and real-time notifications
 - **Comment Replies**: Reply to specific comments with automatic @username prefilling and smart reply context
 - **Likes**: Like and unlike yaps with real-time counts
-- **Follow System**: Follow/unfollow users with instant UI updates
+- **Follow System**: Follow/unfollow users with instant UI updates and optional follow approval system
-- **Following/Followers Lists**: Clickable counts that show detailed lists of users you follow and users who follow you, with navigation to their profiles
+- **Following/Followers Lists**: Tabbed interface on profile pages showing Posts, Following (count), and Followers (count) with detailed user lists and navigation to their profiles
 - **User Profiles**: Complete profile management with bio, pronouns, tagline, birthday, and profile images
 - **Profile Editing**: Edit profile information including bio, pronouns, tagline, and birthday with real-time updates
 - **Yap Sharing**: Share yaps with social media integration and direct link copying